 Magnitude and direction are common geometric properties of physical entities.
 Scalars are physical quantities such as density and temperature that have magnitude (measured in a specified system of units) but no directional orientation.
 Vectors are physical quantities such as velocity and force with magnitude (length) and a single direction.
 The direction of vectors can be defined only in relation to a specified set of N reference directions that comprise a frame of reference for the N-dimensional physical space considered: typically N = 1, 2 or 3.
 The reference frame could be a set of unit vectors or a coordinate system.
 Vector magnitude and direction are quantified by N scalar components that are defined by scalar projection onto these directions.
 Although vector components depend on the choice of reference directions, the magnitude and direction of the vector are invariant physical properties that are independent of the frame of reference.
-Tensors are physical quantities such as stress and strain that have magnitude and two directions) and is thus a second-order tensor with N^2 components.
-Tensors also have invariant physical properties that are coordinate system force and area (magnitude and two directions) and is thus a second-order tensor with N^2 components.
-Tensors also have invariant physical properties that are coordinate stress of order higher than two are uncommon, but higher order tensors are common in mathematical descriptions of physics.
+Tensors are physical quantities such as stress and strain that have magnitude and two or more directions.
+For example, stress is a relationship between force and area (magnitude and two directions) and is thus a second-order tensor with $N^2$ components.
+Tensors also have invariant physical properties that are coordinate independent.
+True physical tensors of order higher than two are uncommon, but higher order tensors are common in mathematical descriptions of physics.